AubreyFBG/Youtube-Scraper-Downloader/README.md

  # 🍭・Youtube Scraper Downloader
 A simple youtube videos and playlists downloader, made using: Express, Ejs, Ytdl-core and a few more...

- -  If you want to test the site click on the link: [https://youtube-scraper-downloader.aubreyfbg.repl.co](https://youtube-scraper-downloader.aubreyfbg.repl.co)

 ## 🍙・To start the project follow a few simple steps:

  1. Clone the project from github using: